 Smart meters have the facility to remotely disconnect and reconnect both the electricity and gas supply.
 However most suppliers seem to have decided it is too dangerous to remotely disconnect or reconnect, as in the case of disconnection they cannot always be sure that the customer isn't relying on a supply for serious health reasons and in the case of reconnection the customer may have left a cooker on for example.

 How much will it cost me to run my In Home Display?

 Your In Home Display (IHD) uses a very small amount of electricity.
 A typical IHD left on all year will cost less than £1 to run.

 Why is two way communications important?

 Smart meters send meter reading and event information to suppliers.
 Supplier can send product and payment details to the meter when you want to change your product or payment terms.
-Additionally this two way communications will support Pay As You Go in the future.
+Additionally this two way communications will supports Pay As You Go for energy.

 Why are smart meters controversial?

 Whilst earlier conversations about smart meters focused on safety (which you can read more about in Campaigns Against